Stayl045/stephans-code-journal/README.md

 - Therefore, today I will attempt to have more of a random sized layout.
   - To accomplish this, I will research `implicit` and `explicit` grid and attempt to change things accordingly.
 - I will also try to figure out `custom variables/utility classes/root styles` better as it seems essential.
+- Use `formspree` or `formstark` to attach API for my homepage assignment.
+  - Sign up and create an account.
+  - Navigate to HTML and copy the top text of the form
+    - <.form action="the link I copied"
+    - change <.method="post".>

 ## Notes for the Day

 - Ashe "White space is your friend"
-- Use `formspree` to attach API to homepage.

 - Jessica Gust, "Alignment is very important!"
 - Write `done` when you are done omptomizing other peoples code.
 Helps the person track through the changes faster.

 - Jessica Gust, "I find you can also take a piece of paper and put it against your screen so you can do line by line".
+- Download "BitWarden" as my password manager

 ## Review of 260 Notes